 Once a pest has reached either an economic threshold or an intolerable level, action should be taken.
 Pesticides are used as a control measure when other strategies will not bring the pest population under the threshold, when other strategies are too expensive or time-consuming, or when the quality or yield effects are unacceptable to the grower.
 In fact, the success of waiting until a pest reaches the threshold usually hinges on the availability of a pesticide that will bring the pest populations down quickly.

 Management tactics can be preventative, curative, or both and are sometimes combined to provide the best possible program.
-Control tactics include cultural, biological, chemical, genetic and physical.
-Preventative measures taken before planting, or before the pest appears, can result in fewer rescue-treatments.
+Preventative measures, taken before planting, or before the pest appears, can result in fewer rescue treatments.
 Each crop and situation will require management options tailored to that situation.
-A general list of actions is provided below
+A general list of actions is provided below.

 Cultural Controls are those that disrupt the environment of the pest, and/or prevent its movement.
 Plowing, crop rotation, removal of infected plant material, cleaning of greenhouse and tillage equipment, and effective manure management are all cultural practices that are employed to deprive pests of a comfortable habitat or prevent their spread.
 The management of urban and industrial pests has improved with proper sanitation and elimination of pest harborages, more frequent garbage pickup, or installation of lights that do not attract insects.